Ahhgust/PeptideLR/README.md

 #

 The package herein can be used to compute a semi-continuous likelihood ratio [(to know more about what that is and how we do it, click here!)](about.md) using peptides detected by [liquid chromatography tandem mass spectrometry](https://en.wikipedia.org/wiki/Liquid_chromatography%E2%80%93mass_spectrometry) (LC-MS/MS). \
 It can also be used to compute some genomic properties of peptides.
 Namely, where in the genome they might be found.
-Of importance, this query is done on a population database; so long as the allele is present (in at least one individual in the database) it is query-able. \
+Of importance, this query is done on a population database; so long as the allele is present (in at least one individual in the database) it is query-able.

 # Dependencies (pretty standard)
 * For Windows users
   * [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL)
   * Note: WSL is not a strict requirement for the code to run, but the installation instructions need to be made Windows-compatible
 * g++
-  * pthreads (*nix OR WSL)
+  * pthreads
   * zlib1g-dev (zlib, development version)
-  * mthreads (Windows only: ie, win32 threads.
-This should be standard)
 * Python 3.*
   * Numpy
   * joblib

+* Compute recommendations
+  * ~65 Gb of storage (to store the ~4000 whole proteomes)
+  * 12 CPUs (the more the better)
+  * 16 Gb of memory (less important, but the more the better)

 <br>